Fattcat/ASAS/README.md

 # [ Installation ]

-For    < Windows 10 >
+For    < Windows 10 Tested : Yes >
 1. Downlad this repository (and install python latest version)
-2. Doubleclick on installer.py (wait few seconds for installing all necessary files)
+2. Doubleclick on PY-ULTRA-SpustacToREDUsbE.exe (wait few seconds for start all files)
-3. Some instruction here ...
+3. Some PY-Apps like : KeyLogger.exe have MacroKey F7 Key for STOP Capturing keyStrokes.

 # [ FIRST USE ]